Plan for natural disasters and emergencies

 Make a plan.
 Manage your diabetes in an emergency (A3-sized poster)

-How to prepare your diabetes emergency plan
+Prepare your diabetes emergency plan and kit

 Find your natural disaster and emergency plan here: